Vought F-8E (FN) Crusader: American fighter

 Unusual for a fighter, the aircraft had a high-mounted wing which necessitated the use of a fuselage-mounted short and light landing gear.
 The major contribution to the short main gear, however, was the variable incidence wing that meant the plane did not take off and land extremely nose up, which was a characteristic of swept and low aspect ratio winged fighters.

-The Crusader was powered by a Pratt and Whitney J57 turbojet engine.
+The Crusader was powered by a Pratt & Whitney J57 turbojet engine.
 The engine was equipped with an afterburner which, on the initial production F8U-1 aircraft, increased the thrust of the engine from 10,200 lb to 16,000 lb, but, unlike later engines, had no intermediate thrust settings.
 The Crusader was the first jet fighter in US service to reach 1,000 mph; U.S. Navy pilot R.W.
 Windsor reached 1,015 mph on a flight in 1956.

 Made in USA